otherchriso/acsm_lua/README.md

 ## Known issues

-* Race Weekends not supported
+* Race Weekends not supported for ACSM before version 2.3.14 due to a bug in the application.

+## Installation

+* Install ACSM v2.x
+* Overwrite the contents of the plugins folder with the appropriate contents of this repo.
+I have not included all the regular Lua files here, and you will need those other ones.

 ## Support
 No support is offered for these scripts.